tud-sumo/docs/docs/4_interactions.md

 The valid data keys and their accepted data type are listed below.
 Note that the keys aim to be the same as those in the `get_[x]_vals()` functions (whenever possible).

   - `set_vehicle_vals()`:
+    - `type`: Changes the vehicle's type to another pre-existing type (string)
     - `colour`: Changes the vehicle's colour (either valid hex code or list of rgb(a) values)
     - `highlight`: Sets vehicle highlighting (boolean)
     - `speed`: Sets a new speed value for the vehicle (integer or float)